 Who Benefits From These Types of Wire-Free Cameras?

 They seem to benefit the most.
 The cost of stolen materials and tools is factored into the cost of doing business.
 When a home or building is under construction, it’s assumed that some material will be stolen.
 Wire-free security camera systems with instant notification, sirens, and 2-way communication can eliminate most problems.
 At a site, it can considerably reduce the cost of stolen building materials.
 The camera(s) can be moved around as parts of the building project are completed.
 Keep in mind that accidents and bodily harm caused by trespassers at night can halt precious workdays because of police investigations as well.

 Vacant homes and buildings are also targets of thieves who steal copper wiring, lumber, plumbing, and appliances.
 Vagrants can occupy a building for months before someone even notices them.
 Property owners can save themselves a lot of headaches by overlooking their property.
 Either from trees or poles located in the back or front yard of the home or property.

 Pop-up meth labs and illegal weed growers can occupy farmland.
 That amount of space is hard to cover with traditional security cameras.
 Especially if you need to connect to a security DVR and/or internet connection.
 No farmer wants to spend more money than a problem is worth.
 They also don’t want authorities or trespassers to believe that they approve or turn a blind eye.
 Farmers and landowners need to capture these problems as soon as they occur on their property.

 Video connection and the cost of cellular service

-Program and turn on the cameras for a live feed before you install them so you can look at your mobile phone app and view the video live while the camera is adjusted and pointed in the right direction.
+Add your settings and turn on the cameras for a live feed before you install them.
+You will be able to look at your mobile phone app live.
+View the video live while the camera is adjusted and pointed in the right direction.